 Monkey Helpers Today: Our Current Mission

-To provide a safe, healthy, fulfilling environment for post-service and medically challenged monkeys for the rest of their lives at our state-of-the-art Monkey Living Center or one of our Special Care Homes.
+Additionally, we are providing a safe, healthy, fulfilling environment for post-service and medically challenged monkeys for the rest of their lives at our state-of-the-art Monkey Living Center or in one of our Special Care Homes.

 Diane S. Nahabedian

 Diane S. Nahabedian joined Helping Hands as the executive director in August 2020.
 As a senior level non-profit management professional, Diane S. Nahabedian has spent over thirty years working with organizations to enhance their stature through outreach to ensure organizational financial security.